 How do I get an I-20?

 In order for our office to generate an I-20 for you, you need to complete the online application, submit all required materials, be reviewed for and offered admission by the department to which you are applying, and meet all immigration regulations (which include proof of English proficiency and proof of funding).
-Our office by law cannot issue I-20s until all of these things have been done.

 When do I need to provide my financial statement?